Learn everything you need to know to vote

 - When To VoteFor information on voting by mail or voting early in person, please see the “Early Voting” section.
 Polls are open at various times during early voting and from 7 a.m. until 7 p.m. on Election Day.

-The more detailed calendars will be available later on the Elections homepage and on the Conducting Your Elections pages
+The more detailed [link will go here when available] is available on the Elections homepage and on the Conducting Your Elections pages.

 (Received, not Postmarked)

 Last Day of Early Voting Friday, October 30, 2015 Last day to Receive Ballot by Mail Tuesday, November 3, 2015 (election day) at 7:00 p.m. (unless overseas deadline applies)